-Control Proposed Complies · (yes/no) 3A Parking and Access 3A.2.
-Parking Provisions of Residential No - Specific Uses 549 spaces for apartments Acceptable Residential 37 visitor spaces as 1 space / 1 bedroom (71 req) 3 car share spaces consistent with Stage 2 space / 2/3 bedroom (594 req.)
-Sub-total = 665 1 service vehicle space1 car wash bay 1 Consent • 1 visitor space /5= (74 req.)
-Total car spaces: 591 car spaces Total spaces 739 car spaces As there is an additional residential car space, a condition of consent has been included to Note: No requirement for car wash bays provide a 2 nd car wash bay on the site.
-3A.3.1 Car Park Design C1-C39 General; Location; Access; Basement parking; Waste collection and servicing is located within basement level 2 car park.
+Control Proposed Complies (yes/no) 3A Parking and Access 3A.2.
+Parking Provisions of Residential No - Specific Uses • 550 spaces for apartments Acceptable Residential 36 visitor spaces as consistent 1 space / 1 bedroom (53 req) 3 car share spaces with Stage 2 space / 2/3 bedroom (606 req.)
+Sub-total = 659 1 service vehicle space1 car wash bay 1 Consent • 1 visitor space /5= (72 req.)
+Total car spaces: 591 car spaces Total spaces 731 car spaces A condition of consent has been included to use one of the additional car spaces as a 2 nd car Note: No requirement for car wash bay on the site. wash bays 3A.3.1 Car Park Design C1-C39 General; Location; Access; Basement parking; Waste collection and servicing is located within basement level 2 car park.
 Yes Residential; Accessible parking All vehicle access will be carried out from a single driveway that connects off Finch Drive which is constructed under DA-14/159.
-The applicant has stated that "in further developing the detailed construction design of UB5W situated immediately to the south of the subject site it has been necessary to amend the originally proposed access way situated between UB5W and UB3, involving a northward shift to the access way.
-This adjustment is
+The applicant has stated that "in further developing the detailed construction design of UB5W situated immediately to the south of the subject site it has been necessary to amend the originally proposed access way situated between UB5W and UB3, involving a northward shift to the

 Control Proposed Complies (yes/no) necessary to safeguard the structural stability of the UB5W development.
-In its approved location the UB3 driveway is positioned too close to the basement of the UB5W development.
-4 As a result of the proposed realignment of the access way between UB5W and UB3 it no longer aligns with the eastern side of North South Street.
+In its approved location the UB3 driveway is positioned too close to the basement of the UB5W development. (усэлго) As a result of the proposed realignment of the access way between UB5W and UB3 it no longer aligns with the eastern side of North South Street.
 The traffic management implications of the realignment have been considered.
 The realignment does not result in adverse traffic safety issues or require the introduction of additional infrastructure to ensure the safe operation of the road intersection."
 Pedestrian access is easily identifiable and pedestrian entrances and exits are separated from vehicular access paths.
 There is only one vehicle access point on the eastern side of the site.
 In regard to waste disposal, garbage collection will be carried out from the designated loading dock within Basement Level 2.
 Swept path diagrams have been provided for assessment.
 The diagrams demonstrated that service vehicles enter and exit in a forward direction.
 The proposal incorporates a total of 14 accessible car spaces.
 This amount complies.
 A traffic report was submitted with the development application and was considered in the assessment of the proposal.